Sanderson Bradfield & Beyond

 Raphe (referred to here, as Raphe of Penistone).
 That reference was given to him in some of the records when he baptised his children.
 His son George went to Midhope.
 Both of these places were part of the Parish of Bradfield, although they are some way distant.
 This family were Yeomen farmers, probably reasonably wealthy, and left a number of wills between them, which help us with identification.

-The family later became Quakers, and left Bradfield, although some of them returned to the church records later.
+Some of the family later became Quakers, and left Bradfield, although some of them returned to the church records later.
 It seems this branch of the Sanderson family, do not belong to my line.
 Raphe had nine children, baptised at Bradfield, perhaps more, with two wives, Ellen Bray and Johanna (unknown).
 These are the Penistone/ Midhope Sandersons.

 Neither Raphe nor Henry Sanderson are recorded as being baptised in Bradfield, but their sister Elizabeth was in 1569.
 Henry married Margret Ward, on 27 August 1586, their son, William was baptised 28 July 1587.
 Henry is only recorded as having one child in the baptism records and according to his will.